Preparing for Surgery Bariatric Surgery

 You will also be strongly encouraged to begin attending support group meetings before your surgery, as this provides additional first-hand information about what to expect, from others who have already had weight loss surgery.
 The support group members and facilitators will become an important network for you to ask questions, celebrate success, receive motivation and exchange helpful tips and information throughout all stages of your transformation.

-A dietitian will visit you in the hospital to provide personalized instruction on your short- and long-term diet restrictions, and you will also be scheduled for follow-up nutrition classes after discharge.
+A dietitian will visit you in the medical center to provide personalized instruction on your short- and long-term diet restrictions, and you will also be scheduled for follow-up nutrition classes after discharge.